yaejin91/eggercise/README.md

 * Function names are camelcase and start with an uppercase
 * Variable names are camelcase and start with a lowercase
 * Names do not have '-' or '_' characters in them

+## Development Process

+* All features are developed with on feature branches created off of the dev branch
+* When a feature is complete pull requests must be generated.
+Never merge code into dev or master directly.